-"Demonstrate broad knowledge of the physical and social world as well as the methods by which this knowledge is produced."
+"Acquire broad knowledge of the physical, social, and cultural worlds as well as the methods by which this knowledge is produced."

 Explanation: A liberal education should also contain specific knowledge components as well as exposure to various methods by which such knowledge is produced.
 Given our emphasis on global citizenship, this GEP Learning Outcome points specifically toward a comparative, multidisciplinary understanding of human society.